LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Pytagoras-Pie.md

 @share.pairs.max(*.value).key.say;
 ```

-[Jaldhar M. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/jaldhar-h-vyas/perl6/ch-1.p6) used a `map` and chained methods to produce the result is just one statement, and then another code line to print the result:
+[Jaldhar M. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-016/jaldhar-h-vyas/perl6/ch-1.p6) used a `map` and chained methods to produce the result is just one (multiline) statement, and then another code line to print the result:

 ``` Perl6
 my ($topguest, $topshare) = (1 ..
 100)